Càrn na h-Easgainn from Strathdearn

 Scenery

-A straightforward hike from the A9 follows an estate track directly to the summit of Carn na h-Easgainn.
-From here, a network of tracks and wind farm roads criss-cross the vast moorlands between Tomatin and Farr, offering options for further exploration.
+A straightforward hike from the A9 follows an estate track directly to the summit.
+From there, a network of tracks and wind farm roads criss-cross the surrounding moorlands between Tomatin and Farr, offering scope for longer outings.

-For a more adventurous route, consider a point-to-point hike from Lynebeg over Carn na h-Easgainn, continuing through Farr Wind Farm and down into Glen Kyllachy - provided transport can be arranged.
+For a more committing option, a point-to-point hike can be made from Lynebeg over Càrn na h-Easgainn, continuing through the Farr Wind Farm and descending into Glen Kyllachy, provided transport is arranged.

 Route map